 Exactly which public benefits a lawful permanent resident (LPR) can receive depends on a number of factors, such as:

 We will assume that the LPR received status on or after August 22, 1996 (the date that more restrictive rules about immigrant access to public benefits came into effect) and was never in any of the following categories, to which special (and often more generous) rules apply:

 SSI is a federal benefits program that provides cash assistance to low-income seniors (65 years or older) and low-income disabled children and adults.

-Permanent residents cannot apply for SSI benefits until they have lived in the U.S. for five years.
-After five years in the U.S., a permanent resident will qualify for SSI only if he or she has credit for 40 "quarters" of work. (“Quarters" is a legal term that means a three-month period in which you earn a certain amount of money.
-If you work all year, you'll be credited for four quarters that year, so it will take at least 10 years to qualify for SSI.)
+Permanent residents (LPRs) cannot apply for SSI benefits until they have lived in the U.S. for at least five years.
+After that time, LPRs will qualify for SSI only if they have credit for 40 "quarters" of work done in the United States. ("Quarters" is a legal term that means a three-month period in which you earn a certain amount of money and therefore paid into your Social Security fund.
+If you work all year, you'll be credited for four quarters that year, so it will take at least ten years to qualify for SSI.)

 In most cases, if you are subject to an active warrant for deportation or removal from the U.S., you'll lose your eligibility for SSI.